Prepare to Apply

-Most materials, including unofficial transcripts, your Statement of Purpose (PDF), and writing samples (if required), are required to be uploaded at the time you submit your application.
+Most materials, including unofficial transcripts, your statement of purpose, and writing samples (if required), are required to be uploaded at the time you submit your application.
 Preparing them in advance will expedite your process.

 If you have questions about the application, please do not hesitate to contact us for assistance.
 Our staff is available Monday-Friday, 8 am to 5 pm (Pacific Time), at (360) 650-3170 or firstname.lastname@example.org.